RebelsNLU-jaist/rebelsnlu-jaist.github.io/joinus.md

 TBA.

-## For non-JAIST students/社会人
+## For non-JAIST students

-[JAIST](http://www.jaist.ac.jp/english/) is a postgraduate university in Ishikawa, Japan.
+Our lab belongs to [JAIST](http://www.jaist.ac.jp/english/), a postgraduate university in Ishikawa, Japan.

+### As JAIST student

 JAIST has both master's program and doctoral program, and welcomes undergrad/grad students worldwide in Ishikawa campus and 社会人学生 in Tokyo satelite campus.

 NOTE: I have bad news and good news.